Chris Alexander (politician)

-Christopher A. Alexander (born September 9, 1968) is a former Canadian diplomat and politician.
-A member of the Conservative Party, he represented the riding of Ajax—Pickering in the House of Commons of Canada from 2011 to 2015 and served as the minister of citizenship and immigration from 2013 to 2015.
-Alexander was the Canadian ambassador to Afghanistan from 2003 to 2005.
+Christopher A. Alexander (born September 9, 1968) is a Canadian diplomat and politician who was the minister of citizenship and immigration from 2013 to 2015.
+A member of the Conservative Party, Alexander was the member of Parliament (MP) for Ajax—Pickering from 2011 to 2015.
+Before entering politics, Alexander worked in the Canadian Foreign Service and was the Canadian ambassador to Afghanistan from 2003 to 2005.

-Alexander spent 18 years in the Canadian Foreign Service and served as Canada's first resident Ambassador to Afghanistan from 2003 to 2005.
+Alexander spent 18 years in the Canadian Foreign Service and served as Canada's first resident Ambassador to the Islamic Republic of Afghanistan from 2003 to 2005.
 Following this, he served as a Deputy Special Representative of the United Nations Assistance Mission in Afghanistan until 2009.
-After winning his seat in the 2011 election, Alexander was appointed Parliamentary Secretary to the Minister of National Defence.
-On July 15, 2013, he was appointed Minister of Citizenship and Immigration.
+After winning his seat in the 2011 election, Alexander was appointed to various roles in Prime Minister Stephen Harper's government.
+He was Parliamentary Secretary to the Minister of National Defence from 2011 to 2013 before becoming Minister of Citizenship and Immigration.
+Alexander was defeated in re-election to the House of Commons in 2015.
 He ran for the leadership of the Conservative Party of Canada in 2017, placing 10th in a field of 14 candidates.
+He is a candidate in the 2026 Toronto mayoral election.

 Background

 Alexander was born in Toronto, the son of Andrea Alexander, a high school teacher, and Bruce Alexander, a lawyer and assistant deputy minister in the Ontario government.
 His grandfather, Don Lough, was mayor of Huntsville, Ontario.
 After graduating from the University of Toronto Schools, Alexander earned a Bachelor of Arts in history and politics from McGill University in 1989 and a Master of Arts in politics, philosophy, and economics from Balliol College, Oxford in 1991.
 He studied at Université Laval for the first six months of 1989.
+In 2022, Alexander moved from Ajax back to Toronto.
+His wife, Hedvig Christine Alexander, is a former Danish Embassy worker.
+They share three children.